movidius/ncappzoo/networks/alexnet/README.md

 ## Introduction
 The [AlexNet](https://github.com/opencv/open_model_zoo/blob/master/models/public/alexnet/alexnet.md) network can be used for image classification.
 The model was sourced from the [Open Model Zoo](https://github.com/opencv/open_model_zoo).

+This sample utilizes the OpenVINO Inference Engine from the [OpenVINO Deep Learning Development Toolkit](https://software.intel.com/en-us/openvino-toolkit) and was tested with the 2019 R2 release.

 The provided Makefile does the following

 1. Downloads the Caffe prototxt file and makes any changes necessary to work with OpenVINO (tested with 2019 R2) and the Intel Neural Compute Stick (NCS1/NCS2).